tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_3.md

 Silt Creek announced itself the way most small towns do: a speed limit sign, a decrepit chapel, and a gas station that had been fighting entropy for decades and was starting to lose the battle.

 The town is not ugly.
 I want to be fair about this.
 It has a main street with brick buildings and striped awnings that flap in the wind with a cheerfulness that feels almost defiant.
 It has a park with a gazebo and a pond containing either very large goldfish or very small koi.
 It even boasts a small library, though it seems to suffer from unspecified combat-related issues.
-This is a callback to my first post.
+This is a callback to chapter one.
 If you forgot about it, please read everything again.

 Now, what Silt Creek does not have is a reason to exist.
 There's neither industry nor geographic feature, no river worth naming, no crossroads worth mapping.
 Why someone once looked at this patch of earth and decided to build is beyond me.
 It's too far from the highway to serve as a rest stop, too unremarkable to be a destination.
 I assume Silt Creek grew for the same reason I ended up in it: because someone needed distance from the world, and then inertia took over, and nobody got around to asking whether any of this was a good idea.

 On that first night of my arrival, I parked behind a diner called "The Skillet Prophecy”, because the lights were off and I was in no position to be selective.
-I slept in the back seat with my jacket balled up under my head and my feet against the window, which is a position the human spine tolerates once out of politeness, but will never forgive you for.
+I slept in the back seat with my jacket balled up under my head and my feet against the window, which is a position the human spine tolerates once or twice, but will never forgive you for.

 I lived like that for roughly a week.
 During the day I'd go inside, sit in a booth, and nurse a single black coffee just to pass the time.
 Then I'd walk the town's full length, which took about forty minutes if I was generous with my pace.
 At night, I'd return to the back seat and negotiate with my lower back.